-In addition to the new standards and amendments above, the AASB has issued a list of other amending standards that are not effective for the 2014-15 reporting period (as listed below).
+In addition to the new standards and amendments above, the AASB has issued a list of other amending standards that are not effective for the 2015-16 reporting period (as listed below).
 In general, these amending standards include editorial and references changes that are expected to have insignificant impacts on public sector reporting.

-- AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2010). - AASB 2013-9 Amendments to Australian Accounting Standards Conceptual Framework, Materiality and Financial Instruments - AASB 2014-1 Amendments to Australian Accounting Standards [PART D Consequential Amendments arising from AASB 14 Regulatory Deferral Accounts only] # - AASB 2014-3 Amendments to Australian Accounting Standards Accounting for Acquisitions of Interests in Joint Operations [AASB 1 & AASB 11] - AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB 15 - AASB 2014-6 Amendments to Australian Accounting Standards Agriculture: Bearer Plants [AASB 101, AASB 116, AASB 117, AASB 123, AASB 136, AASB 140 & AASB 141] - AASB 2014-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2014) - AASB 2014-8 Amendments to Australian Accounting Standards arising from AASB 9 (December 2014) Application of AASB 9 (December 2009) and AASB 9 (December 2010) [AASB 9 (2009 & 2010)] - AASB 2015-2 Amendments to Australian Accounting Standards Disclosure Initiative: Amendments to AASB 101 [AASB 7, AASB 101, AASB 134 & AASB 1049] - AASB 2015-3 Amendments to Australian Accounting Standards arising from the Withdrawal of AASB 1031 Materiality - AASB 2015-4 Amendments to Australian Accounting Standards Financial Reporting Requirements for Australian Groups with a Foreign Parent [AASB 127, AASB 128] # - AASB 2015-5 Amendments to Australian Accounting Standards Investment Entities: Applying the Consolidation Exception [AASB 10, AASB 12, AASB 128] #
+- AASB 14 Regulatory Deferral Accounts - AASB 1056 Superannuation Entities - AASB 1057 Application of Australian Accounting Standards - AASB 2014-1 Amendments to Australian Accounting Standards [Part D Consequential Amendments arising from AASB 14 Regulatory Deferral Accounts only] - AASB 2014-3 Amendments to Australian Accounting Standards Accounting for Acquisitions of Interests in Joint Operations [AASB 1 & AASB 11] - AASB 2014-6 Amendments to Australian Accounting Standards Agriculture: Bearer Plants [AASB 101, AASB 116, AASB 117, AASB 123, AASB 136, AASB 140 & AASB 141] - AASB 2015-5 Amendments to Australian Accounting Standards Investment Entities: Applying the Consolidation Exception [AASB 10, AASB 12, AASB 128] - AASB 2015-9 Amendments to Australian Accounting Standards Scope and Application Paragraphs [AASB 8, AASB 133 & AASB 1057] - AASB 2015-10 Amendments to Australian Accounting Standards Effective Date of Amendments to AASB 10 and AASB 128